July 1, 2012 by mamacravings

 It was the first thing I ever noticed about him.
 In fact, I had yet to meet him.

-My mother and I poured over school supply list, planning a strategic attack plan on all stores that carry school supplies.
+My mother and I poured over school supply lists, planning a strategic attack plan on all stores that carry school supplies.

 “Green grading pens,” I mused, “Mom.
 Grading pens aren’t green.”